9 Parachute Squadron RE: The Balkans, 1998–1999

 In September 1998 the squadron was deployed to Bosnia, being involved in repairing, reinforcing and replacing camp structures.
 In June 1999, 100 soldiers from the squadron were deployed to Kosovo, where they were involved in the clearing and securing of the mountain corridor to Kaçanik to enable 4 Brigade to pass through.
 In addition, members of the squadron deployed on a UN mission to Cyprus.

 21st century, 2000 – present day

 Northern Ireland, 2000

-Between May – September 2000, the squadron deployed on an eighth tour to Northern Ireland, carrying out various tasks across the province including dismantling the famous golf towers of South Armagh.
+Between May – September 2000, the squadron deployed on a ninth tour to Northern Ireland, carrying out various tasks across the province including dismantling the famous golf towers of South Armagh.
 Operation Banner was concluded in 2007.

 Macedonia insurgency, 2001

 In August 2001, the squadron deployed to the Republic of Macedonia on Operation Bessemer (the UK contribution to Operation Essential Harvest).
 The main squadron task was in support of the weapons collection operation.
 Members of the squadron also provided the vital infrastructure required to sustain such an operation, as well as constructing extensive force protection measures.
 During the operation, Recce Troop, on their debut deployment, carried out vital route reconnaissance and with the assistance of geo technicians, produced mapping of routes throughout the country. on the 27 August, Sapper Ian Collins was killed when a concrete block thrown at his vehicle struck him on the head.
 The squadron returned to the UK on the 12 October.